Pro Bono Poloniae Medal

 The "Pro Bono Poloniae" Medal (Medal „Pro Bono Poloniae”) is a departmental decoration in Poland.
-The medal was established in 25 June 2018 as a commemorative medal by the Office for War Veterans and Victims of Oppression (UDSKiOR) to commemorate the centenary of Poland regaining her independence.
+The medal was established on 25 June 2018 as a commemorative medal by the Office for War Veterans and Victims of Oppression (UDSKiOR) to commemorate the centenary of Poland regaining her independence.

 The "Pro Bono Poloniae" Medal is awarded to individuals and institutions that cultivate and popularise independence traditions and knowledge in Poland and abroad; whose work significantly contributes to the promotion of independence values.
 They disseminate knowledge about the history of independence struggles among all Poles.

 Eligibility

 The badge is awarded by the Head of the Office for War Veterans and Victims of Oppression either on his own initiative, or at the request of nationwide veterans' organisations, provincial government and local government administration bodies, as well as heads of Polish diplomatic missions.
 The badge is presented personally by the Head of the Office for War Veterans and Victims of Oppression, an authorised personnel of the Office or a representative of a provincial government or local government administration body during state, patriotic, or anniversary ceremonies.
 The medal is worn with its ribbon on the left chest, alongside other state orders and decorations.
 It is worn just before the "Pro Patria" Medal.

 This medal is not awarded posthumously.